William Conybeare (geologist): Geology

-Attracted to the study of geology by the lectures of Dr John Kidd he pursued the subject with ardour.
+Attracted to the study of geology by the lectures of John Kidd he pursued the subject with ardour.
 As soon as he had left college he made extended journeys in Britain and on the continent, and he became one of the early members of The Geological Society.
-Both Buckland and Sedgwick acknowledged their indebtedness to him for instruction received when they first began to devote attention to geology.
+Both William Buckland and Adam Sedgwick acknowledged their indebtedness to him for instruction received when they first began to devote attention to geology.

 He contributed geological memoirs to the Transactions of the Geological Society, the Annals of Philosophy, and the Philosophical Magazine.
 In 1821, in collaboration with Henry De la Beche he distinguished himself by describing, from fragmentary remains, the saurian Plesiosaurus in a paper for the Geological that also contained an important description and analysis of all that had been learned to that point about the anatomy of ichthyosaurs including the fact that there had been at least three different species.
 His predictions about the plesiosaur were proved correct by the discovery of a nearly complete skeleton by Mary Anning in 1823, which Conybeare described to the Geological Society in 1824.
 Among his most important memoirs is that on the south-western coal district of England, written in conjunction with Dr Buckland, and published in 1824.

 He wrote also on the valley of the Thames, on Elie de Beaumont's theory of mountain-chains, and on the great landslip which occurred near Lyme Regis in 1839 when he was vicar of Axminster.

 His principal work, however, is the Outlines of the Geology of England and Wales (1822), being a second edition of the small work issued by William Phillips and written in co-operation with that author.
 The original contributions of Conybeare formed the principal portion of this edition, of which only Part 1, dealing with the Carboniferous and newer strata, was published.
 It affords evidence throughout of the extensive and accurate knowledge possessed by Conybeare; and it exercised a marked influence on the progress of geology in Britain.

 Conybeare was an advocate of gap creationism.

 He was a fellow of the Royal Society and a corresponding member of the Institute of France.
 In 1844, he was awarded the Wollaston medal by the Geological Society of London.

 His elder brother, the scholar John Josias Conybeare, was also interested in geology.